University of Chester2016 League Table Ranking 93

 Bursaries and Scholarships

-Chester Bursary An award to the value of £2,000 of benefits will be given to any new full-time undergraduate degree entrant paying a tuition fee of over £6,000, who has a declared household residual income of £25,000 or less, and who does not receive an award under the National Scholarship Programme.
-This will comprise of a cash and in kind benefit totalling £1,000 in year one, with £500 in each of years 2 and 3 of the programme.
-The bursary will be awarded to all eligible students.
-The scheme is set to benefit approximately 500 students.
+- Chester Bursary Aaward to the value of £2,000 in cash will be given to any new full-time undergraduate degree entrant paying a tuition fee of over £6,000, who has a declared household residual income of £25,000 or less.
+This will comprise of a cash and ‘in-kind’ benefit totalling £1,000 in Year 1, with £500 in each of Years 2 and 3 of the programme.

-Eligibility criteria New full-time undergraduate degree entrants paying a tuition fee of over £6,000, and who have a declared household residual income of between £25,000 and £42,600, will be eligible for consideration.
-This scheme is open to any student who completed their level 3 studies at one of our targeted schools, academies or colleges up to two years prior to the start of their undergraduate programme (or completed level 2 studies within the previous four years, in the case of schools that do not offer level 3 studies).
-There are a limited number of these awards.
+- Chester Link Bursary For those who have attended one of the University’s targeted partner schools, academies or colleges, awards of £2,000 in part cash and ‘in kind’ benefits will be paid, with £1,000 in the first year of study and £500 in each of Years 2 and 3.
+Eligibility criteria: New full-time undergraduate degree entrants paying a tuition fee of over £6,000, and who have a declared household residual income of between £25,000 and £42,600, will be eligible for consideration.
+This scheme is open to any student who completed their Level 3 studies at one of the targeted schools, academies or colleges up to two years prior to the start of their undergraduate programme (or completed Level 2 studies within the previous four years in the case of schools that do not offer Level 3 studies).

-- Chester Excellence Scholarhships Students who attain grades of ABB (or equivalent) and have a household income of less than £42,600 will be eligible for an Excellence Scholarship.
-(This would be additional to any of an NSP, a Chester Bursary or a Chester Link Bursary).
-The total value of this scholarship is £2,000, which will be given as part cash and part in kind, £1,000 in the first year and £500 in each of years 2 and 3.
-Only students paying a tuition fee of £9,000 will be eligible for this scholarship.
-The University expects to award approximately 200 of these scholarships for students entering the University in 2014–15.
+- Chester Excellence Scholarships Students who attain grades of ABB (or equivalent) and have a household income of less than £42,600 will be eligible for an Excellence Scholarship.
+(This would be in addition to a Chester Bursary or a Chester Link Bursary).
+The total value of this Scholarship is £2,000, which will be given part as cash and part ‘in kind’, with £1,000 in the first year and £500 in each of Years 2 and 3.
+Only students paying a tuition fee of £9,000 will be eligible for this Scholarship and the University expects to spend approximately £500,000 on this bursary for students entering the University in 2015–16.

-- There are also a number of past entry prizes and scholarships.
+- There are also a number of post entry prizes and scholarships.